 Wiebeck, A., Arndt, B., 2023: "Lifetime avoided emissions".
 The baseline for the calculation has been set according to World Energy Outlook 2022 data and will be revisited every three to five years.
-Defined in glossary.
+5 Pertains to all funds in scope of the regulation as of December 31, 2024.
+Reference years are 2023 and 2024.
+2 The EU Taxonomy is a regulated standard that defines which assets and economic activities are environmentally sustainable.
+It sets criteria to help investors and companies align with the EU's climate goals.
 DEFINING SUSTAINABLE INVESTMENTS Expanding access to sustainable investments while enhancing performance Aquila Capital is committed to expanding market access to sustainable investments.
-We aim to enable more clients to invest in solutions that contribute to climate change mitigation, a trend we regard as having enduring momentum.
+We aim to enable more clients to invest in solutions that drive long-term climate impact, a trend we regard as having enduring momentum.
 Transparency is fundamental to our approach.
 We actively assess our progress against our ambitions, measure our impact and report on our progress annually.
 This includes reporting on our AuM in sustainable investments and our new sustainable investment products.
 We benchmark ourselves against regulatory and voluntary standards.
 Most importantly, we measure how our investment activities contribute towards mitigating climate change with our proprietary avoided emissions methodology.
 EXPANDING OUR SUITE OF SUSTAINABLE INVESTMENT PRODUCTS In 2024, we made first investments into recently launched funds and expanded into several new asset classes in others.
 This allowed us to advance our mission to expand the investment universe for our clients and become Europe's leading sustainable investment manager by 2030.
 These new funds are all classified as Article 9 products under the EU SFDR criteria, reinforcing their role in financing the clean energy transition.
 These funds report their climate contribution through avoided emissions and other relevant key performance indicators.

-CLEAN ENERGY We successfully closed the first investments into our One Planet ELTIF in 2024 and reached the €100 million AuM milestone that same year - sooner than expected.
-By establishing this product, we have expanded our investment offerings to allow retail clients - previously excluded from such opportunities - access to infrastructure investment opportunities in Europe's energy expansion, including wind, solar PV, hydropower, energy efficiency and BESS.
+CLEAN ENERGY We successfully closed the first investments into our One Planet ELTIF in 2024 and reached the €100 million AuM milestone that same year - sooner than expected.1 By establishing this product, we have expanded our investment offerings to allow retail clients - previously excluded from such opportunities - access to infrastructure investment opportunities in Europe's energy expansion, including wind, solar PV, hydropower, energy efficiency and BESS.